 The Forces of Motion

 This dynamic environment also serves a theological purpose.
 By making Chaos an active antagonist, Milton underscores the idea that evil is not a static force but a destructive energy that consumes itself.
-Also, the fallen angels’ journey through Chaos is both literal and symbolic: they are escaping Hell, but they are also trapped in a cycle of their own making.
+The fallen angels’ journey through Chaos is both literal and symbolic: they are escaping Hell, but they are also trapped in a cycle of their own making.
 The more they struggle, the more they become part of the chaos they sought to escape.

 The Weight of Chaos